21-year-old fatally shot at Cleveland gas station

 Around 9:10 p.m., police responded to the 3900 block of Community College Avenue, where the gas station is located, for shots fired.

-When officers arrived, Cleveland Metropolitan Housing Authority police were attempting to help the victim.
+When officers arrived, Cleveland Metropolitan Housing Authority police were attempting to help Tysean James, of Cleveland.

-Early information shows that the victim was in the lot with a group of people when the suspect(s) began firing in the direction of the group.
+Early information shows James was in the lot with a group of people when the suspect(s) began firing in the direction of the group.

+The victim’s mother told 19 News her son was struck by a stray bullet.

+“Someone was just driving by shooting , he happen to be the one catched the bullet,” said La’Shawnda James.

-Police said the victim was hit in the chest, and the suspect(s) fled in a light colored SUV.
+Police said James was hit in the chest, and the suspect(s) fled in a light colored SUV.

+“He was a role model to the kids around the community, he really shed his life throughout this community.
+It was not a day that go by, that you did not see a group of kids out here talking to him, fellowshiping with him,” said a neighbor.

 No suspects have been identified at this time, according to police.